fordxx/perp-tools/README.md

 - **Modular exchange layer** with stub clients for all requested venues.
 - **Take-profit strategy** that opens positions and auto-closes after reaching a configurable profit threshold.
-- **Arbitrage scanner** that discovers cross-exchange price edges and can be extended to execute legs automatically.
+- **Arbitrage scanner and executor** that discovers cross-exchange price edges, enforces risk limits, and fires two-sided orders with automatic hedging.
 - **Smart alerts** that trigger notifications or optional auto-orders when price rules are met.
 - **FastAPI dashboard** for real-time visibility into quotes, positions, alerts, and arbitrage opportunities.
 - **Config-driven setup** via `config.example.yaml`.